Harsh0patel/cross_camera_player_mapping/README.md

 # Player Multi-View Tracking and ID Assignment

 This project performs player detection, tracking, and consistent ID assignment across two video views (e.g., front and side cameras).
-It uses YOLOv11 for object detection, DeepSORT for tracking, and cosine similarity on deep features to match players across different angles.
+It uses YOLO for object detection, DeepSORT for tracking, and cosine similarity on deep features to match players across different angles.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 .